-Kaiapoi's demand for commercial floor space over the next 30 years will be met by the 9 hectares (approximately) of new mixed use business land that was identified immediately adjacent to the existing Business 1 Zone in Kaiapoi through the 2016 Waimakariri Residential Red Zone Recovery Plan.
+Kaiapoi's demand for commercial floor space over the next 30 years will be met as identified in Figure 9 (potentially in the order of between 6-9 hectares).
+Most of this will be via the new Mixed Use Business land that was identified immediately adjacent to the existing Business 1 Zone in Kaiapoi through the 2016 Waimakariri Residential Red Zone Recovery Plan.
 In light of this, and in recognition of the need to appropriately integrate these new areas with the existing Kaiapoi town centre and identify new opportunities for the existing centre, the 2011 Kaiapoi Town Centre Plan will be reviewed in 2018.
 This Plan may signal District Plan changes, including rezoning of the Recovery Plan (Red Zone) areas.